There are many myths and misconceptions about how long HIV lives and is infectious in the air or on a surface outside the body.

 When any of these factors aren’t perfect for HIV in its environment, survival time of the virus goes down.

-HIV can’t survive for long in the air.
-As soon as fluid leaves the body and is exposed to air, it quickly begins to dry up.
-This damages the virus, making it inactive.
-Once it’s inactive, HIV is “dead” and no longer infectious.
+HIV can’t survive for long in the environment.
+When fluid leaves the body and is exposed to air, it begins to dry up.
+As drying occurs, the virus becomes damaged and can become inactive.
+Once inactive, HIV is “dead” and no longer infectious.

 There’s nothing special about semen (or vaginal fluids, rectal fluids, or breast milk) that protects HIV so it can survive longer outside the body.
 As soon as any of the fluids that contain HIV leave the body and are exposed to air, the fluid dries up and inactivation of the virus starts.